Palveen20/Azure-AD_OnPrem-Lab/README.md

 ## Step 2: Promote DC-1 to Domain Controller

-2. Click on the flag at the top right of the screen with the warning sign
+2. Click the flag notification at the top-right in Server Manager.
-   - Promote DC-1 to Domain Controller
+Select Promote this server to a domain controller.
-   - Setup a new foret as "mydomain.com"
+Create a new forest with the domain name:
-   - Restart and then log back into DC-1 as user: mydomain.com\reggie-admin
+Restart and then log back into DC-1 as user: mydomain.com\reggie-admin

 <img width="798" height="476" alt="Screenshot 2025-09-06 103802" src="https://github.com/user-attachments/assets/f0458eed-f2c0-4039-9548-0e1325a9222b"/>

-- Run Active Directory Users & Computers shown below.
+Open Active Directory Users & Computers (ADUC) to confirm AD DS is active.